 I silently cried as I climbed the stairs.
-I had heard about what happened at Sandy Hook Elementary that day, and after seeing the look on my parents’ faces, I knew what was coming.
+I’d heard about what happened at Sandy Hook Elementary that day, and after seeing the look on my parents’ faces, I knew what was coming.
 I still remember screaming as they told us that our little brother, Daniel, had been murdered in his first-grade classroom.

 After that day, I never wanted to think about gun violence again.
 I didn’t want to be constantly reminded about Daniel’s death.

-Five years later, as I saw more and more families shattered by gun violence, I made the difficult decision to start speaking out and joined a gun violence prevention club at school.
+Years later, as I saw more and more families shattered by gun violence, I made the difficult decision to start speaking out and joined a gun violence prevention club at school.
 When Parkland happened, at first I didn’t even want to think about it.
 But I forced myself to get even more involved, caring less about the pain it would cause me.
 I felt like if I didn’t, then more people were going to die.

 I used to leave the fight for gun violence prevention to my dad, Mark.
 But I want to honor my brother, my community, and everyone who’s been killed by gun violence by taking action myself.
 I know what losing a loved one to gun violence feels like, and I want to prevent other people’s lives from being shattered in that same way.

 Together, I know we’ll build a safer world for all kids.
 Please join me in making the Promise to do everything you can to protect loved ones from gun violence.